Continuity Midwifery A PG (11313.1)

 All assessments must be submitted to pass the unit and students must achieve an overall mark of 50% to pass the unit.
 You must keep a copy of your assignments.

-Written assignments should be word processed in 1.5 line spacing with numbered pages.
+Written assignments should be word processed in 1.5 line spacing with numbered pages and tables single spaced.

 Students must use APA 7th Edition method of referencing throughout their written assignments.
 The following useful resource on referencing is available at: